DIGYMATEX

 Project Manager(s):

-One of the tools to be developed is a digital maturity index, called the Digital Youth Maturity Index (DYMI), which will make it possible to both understand and classify children’s digital maturity.
+One of the tools to be developed is a digital maturity index, called the Digital Youth Maturity Index (DIMI), which will make it possible to both understand and classify children’s digital maturity.
 We also plan to develop a solution and recommendation programme that can be used by parents, schools and politicians.

 Nofima’s role